AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 Based on these positions, it **interpolates** all the fragment shader's input variables.
 Say for example we have a line where the upper point has a green color and the lower point a blue color.
 If the fragment shader is run at a fragment that resides around a position at 70% of the line, its resulting color input attribute would then be a linear combination of green and blue; to be precise: 30% blue and 70% green.

 This is exactly what happened at the triangle.
 We have 3 vertices and 3 colors, and judging from the triangle's pixels it probably contains around 50,000 fragments, where the fragment shader interpolated the colors among those pixels.
-If you take a good look at the colors you'll see it all makes sense:
+If you take a good look at the colors you'll see it all makes sense: red to blue first gets to purple and then to blue.
+Fragment interpolation is applied to all fragment shader's input attributes.

+**Our Own Shader Class**

+Writing, compiling and managing shaders can be quite cumbersome.
+As a final touch on the shader subject w